(Updated July 16, 2020) | IKEA US is launching new vegan meatballs on September 28. This follows the official EU and UK launch slated for August.

 The new “plant balls” were made to look and taste like meat and are made from a combination of pea protein—the primary ingredient in the Beyond Burger—, oats, apples, and potatoes.
 According to the Swedish furniture giant, its carbon footprint is 95 percent smaller than a traditional meatball.
+In restaurants, it will be served with mashed potatoes, lingonberries, and cream sauce.
+Customers will also be able to purchase frozen plant balls.

 IKEA first introduced veggie balls in 2015, consisting of a vegetable-forward blend of chickpeas, green peas, carrots, and carrots.
 The company announced last May that it was working with leading industry suppliers to develop a more realistic vegan meatball.